Combinatorial invariance conjecture for affine A2

 Presentation of right-angled Soergel categories by generators and relations

-J. Pure Appl.
-Algebra 214 (2010), no. 12, 2265-2278.
+Journal of Pure and Applied Algebra 214 (2010) no. 12, 2265-2278.
 This was the first time that a "presentation of Soergel bimodules by generators and relations" was attempted.
 This revolutionary idea (explained to me by Rouquier) was the key of all the impressive subsequent development of the theory.

 Comments Off on Presentation of right-angled Soergel categories by generators and relations